Helping museum goers deepen their appreciation of art

-Visitors to museums and art galleries lack simple, convenient ways of learning about the art on display.
-This frustrates them, because lack of knowledge prevents them from appreciating the art on a deeper level.
+Visitors to museums and art galleries lack simple, convenient, self-directed ways of learning about art on display.
+A lack of knowledge about the art prevents them from appreciating it on a deeper level, which diminishes their enjoyment of the experience of the museum or art gallery.

-GalleryPal is a mobile app that helps users independently explore museums and art galleries and deepen their appreciation of art using unobtrusive learning methods.
+GalleryPal is a mobile app that helps users independently explore museums and art galleries and deepen their appreciation of art using a variety of familiar unobtrusive learning methods, including assisted reality and audio guides.

 GalleryPal was born of a week-long creativity sprint.
-I received a pre-identified real-world problem to be solved with a mobile app, and I followed a logical design process resulting in a user-centered product ready to build.
+I received a pre-identified problem to be solved with a mobile app, and I followed a logical design process each day, resulting in a proof-of-concept for a user-centered product that could be built.

-Some research had already been done before I started the project.
-I inherited a collection of interviews with visitors to museums and art galleries.
-Studying the interviews, I identified common themes, to pinpoint major needs to address with an app.
+A series of interviews had already been conducted with museums and art gallery visitors.
+I studied the interviews and identified common themes to pinpoint major needs to address with an app.

 “I like to form my own opinion about art, but it can be hard to do that when I don’t really know anything about the artist, or what their intentions were in creating the work.”